LeBron James joins Kareem Abdul-Jabbar as the only NBA player with 38K points

 As he approaches Abdul-Jabbar’s record, he joined him with another scoring milestone on Sunday.
 With a jump shot from the top of the key against the Philadelphia 76ers, James scored his 38,000th and 38,001st career points.
 James and Abdul-Jabbar are the only players to ascend the 38,000-point plateau.

-Abdul-Jabbar’s record now stands as the Lone career scoring milestone remaining on James’ list.
+Abdul-Jabbar’s record stands as the Lone career scoring milestone remaining on James’ list.
 And it’s in sight.
 Sunday’s bucket against the 76ers left James 386 points behind Abdul-Jabbar’s career tally of 38,367 points.
+James finished the night with 35 points, not enough for the Lakers in a 113-112 76ers win.
+James is 364 points away from the record.

 Entering Sunday’s game, James was averaging 29 points per game, the third-highest rate of his 20-year career.
 He’s doing so at 38 years old.
 If he plays and keeps up the same average, that puts him on pace to pass Abdul-Jabbar in 14 games.
 The Lakers have 39 games remaining after Sunday’s game against the 76ers.